 Both the FI and the NBFI/DNFBP documents have been in effect since January 1, 2020.
 If firms have customers that are registered persons, state-owned corporations or government-linked companies, a 12-month grace period is in effect from that date to allow them time to implement the required CDD measures.

-As a member of the Asia Pacific Group on Money Laundering (APG) and an FATF observer nation, Malaysia is committed to maintaining international AML/CFT standards.
-Accordingly, anti-money laundering in Malaysia is primarily regulated by the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLA): under AMLA, failure to comply with the revised AML/CFT framework could result in a fine of up to RM1 million or up to three years in prison, or both depending on the severity of the offense.
+As a member of the Asia Pacific Group on Money Laundering (APG) and an FATF observer nation, the Malaysia AML/CFT regime is committed to maintaining international AML/CFT standards.
+Accordingly, anti-money laundering in Malaysia is primarily regulated by the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLA): under AMLA, failure to comply with the revised AML/CFT regime could result in a fine of up to RM1 million or up to three years in prison, or both depending on the severity of the offense.